Our Idiot Brother: Casting

 Paul Rudd signed on to play the lead role even before Saraf and Turtletaub had picked up the film.
 The principal cast was announced in early June, including the roles played by Rudd, Elizabeth Banks, Emily Mortimer, Zooey Deschanel, and Rashida Jones.
 Additional cast members including Hugh Dancy, Kathryn Hahn, Shirley Knight, Janet Montgomery and Steve Coogan were announced in late July.

 Filming

 Principal photography began in July 2010 and took a total of 30 days over a six-week span.
 Filming took place in and around New York City, with a 30% tax credit from the New York State Governor's Office for Motion Picture and Television Development.
-Various locations were used in Brooklyn and Manhattan as well as Upstate New York; specific locations included Washington Heights, Cold Spring, New York, The Hamptons, Hotel Chelsea and Pete's Candy Store in Williamsburg.
+Various locations were used in Brooklyn and Manhattan as well as Upstate New York; specific locations included Washington Heights, Ossining, New York, Cold Spring, New York, The Hamptons, Hotel Chelsea and Pete's Candy Store in Williamsburg.
 Post production was completed in Big Beach's New York offices.